 For Immediate Release: October 6, 2011

-For more information about this report or to speak with its author or other validators about it, please contact Brenda Bowser Soder at email@example.com or 202-370-3323.
+For more information about the detainees in Afghanistan, see In Their Own Words: HRF Interview with Former Detainees in Afghanistan.
+For additional information or to speak with Eviatar, please contact Brenda Bowser Soder at email@example.com or 202-370-3323.